lazerbeat/tiktok_automation/README.md

 *This project is further explained in [this video](https://youtu.be/ZmSb3LZDdf0)*

-*This code is meant only for educational reference and will not be maintained.
-Because of this, the repo is archived and is in a read-only state*
+*I took the code in the repo and will experiment with it so i can improve it and add more video types*

 ---
 This program generates a .mp4 video automatically by querying the top post on the